andybalham/blog-source-code/blog-posts/published/openapi-validating-request-bodies.md

         $"{string.Join("\n- ", validationResult.Errors)}");
 ```

-I decided to split the creation of `OpenApiSchemaValidator` from the method call, as that would allow the creation to process the OpenAPI document and avoid this static overhead on each validation call.
+I decided to split the creation of `OpenApiSchemaValidator` from the method call.
+This would allow the creation of the instance to process the OpenAPI document and avoid this static overhead on each validation call.

 However, when I dived int the implementation, I had to make a small change.
-I was using the [NJsonSchema for .NET](https://github.com/RicoSuter/NJsonSchema?tab=readme-ov-file#njsonschema-for-net) library to validate the JSON requests against the JSON schemas.
-However, the method to parse the JSON schema was `async`.
-So I could not have this in a constructor and had to have an `async` factory method instead.
+I was using the [NJsonSchema for .NET](https://github.com/RicoSuter/NJsonSchema?tab=readme-ov-file#njsonschema-for-net) NuGet package to validate the JSON requests against the JSON schemas.
+It turned out that the method to parse the JSON schema was `async`.
+Since I could not have this in a constructor, I had to have an `async` factory method instead.

 ```csharp
 var validator =